-Install macOS Catalina 10.15 on Virtualbox for Mac
+Install macOS Catalina 10.15 on High Sierra using VirtualBox for Mac

 Virtualbox 6 has an inbuilt profile for installing macOS up-to High Sierra 10.13 if you have the ISO file.
 However, most of the Mac users can use High Sierra on their system unless it is aged.
 The following tutorial is useful for those who already have High Sierra on their Mac but unable to upgrade to Mojave and Catalina due to hardware limitations.
 Virtualbox lets you install and run macOS Catalina as a guest on your Mac if you follow the steps below.

 - Download and install Virtualbox for Mac here, and the extension pack, here.

 - Get the Catalina offline installer to your Mac’s Applications folder, and MacOS ISO for Virtualbox (optional).

 - Download Alexander’s macOS Virtualbox script from Github, here.
 Then extract the ZIP file to “macoscatalinavirtualbox” folder on desktop.

 - Open Terminal app in macOS High Sierra or the host OS and run the following commands in the order.